How to fight neurological disease with Vitamins

 This case highlights how a symptom like fatigue—or a condition like fibromyalgia—can be linked back to gut health, via vitamins and minerals.

-At our Parkinson’s Wellness Centre & Neurospan Health, every client provides us with detailed case history (electronic form - can be recorded if typing a challenge).
-By taking a very thorough case history and listening carefully to your health story and timeline, we can pick out issues like these, allowing us to immediately alleviating something that’s been causing someone significant stress sometimes for years.
+By taking a very thorough case history and listening carefully to your health story and timeline, we can pick out issues like these, allowing us to immediately alleviate something that’s been causing someone significant stress, sometimes for years.

 This is how we use our forensic approach to root out what nutrients we need to use therapeutically.
 When choosing your vitamin supplements, try and consider the rest of your health and your diet.